bilalLaeeq/GMrep/README.md

 3D game development is a growing multi billion dollar industry and it is only going to expand in the near future.
 It will be a great addition to my resume to add game develepor.
 Hopefully it will open up a lot of opputunties for me

+5. Syeda Mahrukh Zehra 61363

+An excellent course to get an command on Unity’s different features and start with the Unity game engine which is amazing to learn Unity.
+Game development course is fun and rewarding experience in computer engineering.
+2D,3D objects can manipulating scene, designing features and much more.
+This is the best opportunity for the beginners to hand on game development course.